Shareholders’ voting rights

 ABB has one class of shares and each registered share carries one vote at the general meeting.
 Voting rights may be exercised only after a shareholder has been registered in the share register of ABB as a shareholder with the right to vote, or with Euroclear Sweden AB (Euroclear), which maintains a subregister of the share register of ABB.

 For practical reasons shareholders must be registered in the share register no later than 6 business days before the general meeting in order to be entitled to vote.
-Except for the cases described below, there are no voting rights restrictions limiting ABB’s shareholders’ rights.
+Except for the cases described under section "Limitations on transferability of shares and nominee registration" below, there are no voting rights restrictions limiting ABB’s shareholders’ rights.

 Limitations on transferability of shares and nominee registration